 If you lead with a pitch, you might turn off your new subscriber.
 It’s like going to a networking event and giving someone your business card before you describe who you are and how you can help them.
 This approach can feel jarring and disjointed.

 Your email subscriber’s inbox is probably already full of sales pitches.
-You can stand out by investing in the relationship first.
+Stand out by investing in the relationship first.